blackchip-org/zc/doc/ops/prog.md

 | `0xf`       | `0xf`
 | `dec`       | `15`

 ## hex

-Convert the value of `a` to a hexadecimal number.
+Convert the value of *p0* to a hexadecimal number.

-    ( a:BigInt -- dec:BigInt )
+    ( p0:BigInt -- BigInt )

 Example: